 - Charging Stop Time

 - The USB VID and PID for the current device

-- The power down voltage threshold
+- The power-down voltage threshold

-- The power up voltage threshold
+- The power-up voltage threshold

-When a USB device is detected by the microprocessor the ID of the device is logged and the start time and the processor sends this data via Bluetooth LE to the central data logger on the Raspberry Pi which will then be sent to our online home logging system.
+When a USB device is detected by the microprocessor the ID of the device is logged and the start time and the processor send this data via Bluetooth LE to the central data logger on the Raspberry Pi which will then be sent to our online home logging system.